sgjava/opencvmem/README.md

 once free() is called.
 This will prevent a JVM crash if delete() is called more than once.

+The free() method is not thread safe, but this should not be a big deal in most situations.
+Just keep this in mind and use Synchronized if you run into multi-threaded situations.

 #### Fix Mat
 * Edit `modules/core/misc/java/src/java/core+Mat.java`
 * Find